nicolasdix/decision-ontology/data/metadata/README.md

 # Metadata

-This section contains the dataset inventory, which contains metadata on the datasets collected.
+This section contains the dataset inventory, which comprises metadata on the datasets collected.